abrensch/brouter/docs/developers/environmental_considerations_and_pseudo_tags.md

 ### consider_river, no_river_penalty
+OSM data recognized as river:
+- waterway: river, canal
+- natural: water (except wastewater)

-Waters, including lakes, have a 120 m buffer.
+Waterways have a 50 m wide buffer.
+Water areas have a 120 m wide buffer.

-River_see overlap = river class
+river_see = river class
 - < 0.17                  =                  '1'
 - < 0.35                     =                '2'
 - < 0.57                      =              '3'